r3dacted42/ai-benefits-app/README.md

 [Vercel Deployment](https://ai-benefits-app.vercel.app/)

 ## ✨ Key Features
-- **Natural Language Input**: Users can describe their health needs in plain English.
+- **Natural Language Input**: Users can describe their health needs in plain English or select from common suggestions.
 - **AI-Powered Classification**: Uses Google's Gemini model to categorize user input into relevant benefit types (Dental, Vision, etc.).
-- **Context-Aware Action Plans**: Generates a custom 3-step action plan for any selected benefit, taking into account its specific coverage and description.
+- **Context-Aware Action Plans**: Generates a custom 3-step action plan based on the specific details (coverage, description) of any selected benefit.
 - **Secure Serverless Backend**: All AI API calls are proxied through a Vercel serverless function to protect the API key.
-- **Modern UI/UX**: Built with React, TypeScript, and shadcn/ui, featuring dark mode and smooth transitions.
+- **Modern UI/UX**: Built with React, TypeScript, and shadcn/ui.
+- **Polished Experience**: Features include dark mode, smooth directional page transitions powered by **Framer Motion**, Lottie animations for loading states, and subtle UI hints for scrollable content.
 - **Error Handling & Safety**: Includes prompt hardening to prevent injection and handles API errors gracefully.

 ## 📸 Screenshots
 1. Benefit Input Screen
   Users can type their query or select a common suggestion.
+Features dark mode toggle.

 2. Benefit List Screen
-  The app displays relevant benefit cards based on the AI's classification.
+  The app displays relevant benefit cards with a scroll hint shadow.

 3. Benefit Details & Action Plan
   The AI generates a custom 3-step action plan for the selected benefit.

-4. Dark Mode
-  Full dark mode support for a better user experience.

 ## 🏛️ Architecture & State Management
 The application is a **Single-Page Application (SPA)** built with **Vite**, **React**, and **TypeScript**.